Resuscitative thoracotomy

 Click HERE to watch the procedure being performed on a part task trainer

-And HERE to watch it on a cadaver model
+And HERE to watch it on a real patient (viewer discretion advised)

 References